amir-canteetu/conditional-discounts-for-woocommerce/README.md

 # Conditional Discounts for WooCommerce Plugin

-Welcome to the **Conditional Discounts for WooCommerce Plugin**!
-This plugin is designed to simplify creating and managing discounts for your WooCommerce store.
+The **Conditional Discounts for WooCommerce Plugin** plugin is designed to simplify creating and managing discounts for your WooCommerce store.
 You can configure general, cart-based, and product-specific discounts to maximize your store's potential.

 ## Features